andujiuba/Micro_Services_Docker/README.md

 CONTAINER ID   IMAGE                   COMMAND                  CREATED          STATUS          PORTS                                               NAMES
 08f7a31ada06   nginx                   "/docker-entrypoint.…"   50 seconds ago   Up 29 seconds   0.0.0.0:80->80/tcp, :::80->80/tcp                   kind_keller
 ```
 We then `ssh` into the machine using `docker exec`.
-We find the `index.html` file that represents the main page of the app.
+We find the `index.html` file that controls the main page of the app.
 You can change the index.html file to change the appearance of the page.
 <br>
 <details>
-<summary>Here is the complete code:</summary>
+<summary>Here is the code:</summary>
 <br>

  ```